Class Merchandising and SEO

 – Audrey Ra, Illustration Teacher

 Search engine optimization, or SEO, is a process of improving web-based content so that it ranks higher in search engines, such as Google.
 Merchandising is what Skillshare calls all the publicly visible elements of a class: your class title, lesson titles, cover image, project description, categories, subcategories, and relevant topics.
-In addition to class quality and student engagement, most of these merchandising elements have an impact on SEO, which in turn impacts how students discover your class through Skillshare’s catalog or search engines like Google.
+In addition to class quality and student engagement, most of these merchandising elements have an impact on SEO, which in turn impacts how students discover your class through Skillshare Search and Browse pages, as well as external search engines.

 In the grand scheme of things, merchandising is a small part of class production, but it has a tremendous effect on ensuring the right students find and take your class, and that the number of students taking your class continues to grow.
 So this article will present some guidelines for refining merchandising elements, as well as additional formatting considerations to ensure the class meets our Class Quality Guidelines.

-Then, craft your title around one primary keyword.
-If the primary keyword can appear in the first few words of the title, great!
-But overall aim for an authentic, natural-sounding title.
-Don’t try to “keyword stuff” your title, i.e., adding extra keywords in hopes that it will make the title more SEO-friendly.
+Try to craft your class title around one primary keyword, and use your primary keywords throughout your class description.
+If the primary keyword can appear in the first few words of the title and description, great!
+But overall aim for authentic and natural-sounding written copy.

 Avoid Wordiness